 3. Increased Partnerships between Community Colleges and Four-Year Institutions

 Partnerships between community colleges and four-year institutions originated in California but are becoming prevalent throughout the country.
-When a community college partners with a four-year institution, the community college serves as a "feeder" of qualified students to the four-year institution.
+When a community college partner with a four-year institution, the community college serves as a "feeder" of qualified students to the four-year institution.
 The arrangement smoothes the transition from the community college to the four-year institution by ensuring that credits will transfer and by giving preferential treatment to the community college students.

-For example, if a student initially wanted to attend a four-year university but did not meet its academic standards, enrolling at a community college which partners with the desired university may allow the student to transfer to the desired institution for the final two years.
+For example, if a student initially wanted to attend a four-year university but did not meet its academic standards, enrolling at a community college that partners with the desired university may allow the student to transfer to the desired institution for the final two years.
 The student may prefer the community college option over settling for a less desired four-year school or delaying a year to reapply at the desired four-year school.

 4. Greater Recruiting of Baby Boomers

-The American Association of Community Colleges recently received a $3.2 million grant to conduct a program designed to attract students age 50 and over.
+The American Association of Community Colleges recently received a $3.2 million grant to conduct a program designed to attract students 50 years old and over.
 Called the Plus 50 Initiative, the program will identify a pilot group of 15 community colleges that will receive sub-grants to expand or create programs of particular interest to persons in the over-50 age category.
 The focus will be on learning, training, and service.
 Many baby boomers intend to work past the traditional retirement age.
 Some of them want to change careers or engage in public service.
 If the Plus 50 Initiative proves successful, we can expect to see similar programs adopted by community colleges nationwide.

 5. Increased Enrollment Across Different Student Groups